JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Retrieves the color used for special text attributes.

 ```
-FUNCTION CTextDocument2.GetEffectColor (BYVAL Index AS LONG) AS ULONG
+FUNCTION GetEffectColor (BYVAL Index AS LONG) AS ULONG
 ```

 | Parameter | Description |